kehkasha786/Nassau-Candy-Shipping-Route-Efficiency/README.md

 | Average Route Efficiency Score | 54.7 / 100 |

 - **Washington stands out as a state-level bottleneck candidate** — it's the only state where both major factories (Lot's O' Nuts and Wicked Choccy's) underperform simultaneously, and it has the highest state-level delay rate in the dataset (42.82%).
-- **o clear cost-versus-relative-Lead-Time trade-off is observed across Ship Modess** — cost per shipment stays within a $4.42–$4.84 range regardless of mode.
+- **No clear cost-versus-relative-Lead-Time trade-off is observed across Ship Modess** — cost per shipment stays within a $4.42–$4.84 range regardless of mode.
 - Order volume is heavily concentrated: **Lot's O' Nuts and Wicked Choccy's account for ~96.5%** of all shipments.

 ## Repository Structure